martin-trajanovski/angular-firebase-ready/README.md

 Create your account (or use existing one) on [firebase](https://firebase.google.com/) go to [console](https://console.firebase.google.com) click add new project and give it a name.
 Use that name to change `.firebaserc` file with your default project name.

 Run `firebase login` and give it a try with `firebase deploy` command to deploy the project.
-Feel free to [contact](mailto:martin.trajanovski@gmail.com) me for any issues or problems.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Feel free to [contact](mailto:martin.trajanovski@gmail.com) me for any issues or problems.